code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/girls-alt.md

 <table style="border-style:hidden;">
   <tr>
-    <td colspan="10" style="background-color:#0094ca; color:white; text-align:center; font-style:bold; border-style:hidden;""> If your students are in High School, encourage them to take the AP exam too!
+    <td colspan="10" style="background-color:#0094ca; color:white; text-align:center; font-style:bold; border-style:hidden;""> If your students are in high school, encourage them to take the AP exam too!
 Women who had the opportunity to take the AP Computer Science exam were <b>46% more likely</b> to indicate interest in a Computer Science major.
       </td>
     </tr>
   </table>